venu-shastri/ooad-uml-knowledge/SequenceDiagram.md

 ![Message Types](https://raw.githubusercontent.com/venu-shastri/ooad-uml-knowledge/master/images/Sequence-diagram-MessageTypes.png)

+### Sequence-Fragments
+Manage complex interactions with sequence fragments Sequence fragments are used to show complex interactions such as alternative flows and loops in a more structured way.
+A sequence diagram is drawn as a box that frames a section of interactions between objects in a sequence diagrams.
+On the top left corner of the fragment sits an operator.
+This – the fragment operator - specifies what sort of a fragment it is.
 ### Alternative-Combination-Fragment
 - It is used when a choice needs to be made between two or more message sequences.
 - It models the “if then else” logic